jobpassion/flutter_fss/README.md

 Properties will be resolved in the following way.
 1. If something is defined via a rule that value is used
 2. else if the property is inheritable then we get the inherited value from the _parent_
 3. else use the default value

 For default values the following is the order:
-1. Hardcoded default values
+1. Hard-coded default values
 2. can be overwritten by values from the Flutter Theme
 3. can be overwritten by values provided as constructor parameter